 Use an oven thermometer!
 Just because your oven says it's 350, doesn't mean it is!
 If you oven hasn't been calibrated recently, it can be as much as 30 degrees off, which will negatively affect all baked goods from cakes to macarons!
 An oven thermometer is the easiest/cheapest way to ensure your oven is always at the proper temperature.

 Make sure you baking powder is fresh!
 Baking powder is important for helping baked goods rise properly, but it has a relatively short shelf life once opened, so it's one of the few items I never buy in bulk!
 To test if your baking powder is still fresh, add a small amount to boiling water.
 If it bubbles it's still good to use, but if not it's time to toss it!

 - Make sure you let the cupcakes cool completely before frosting!!

-- I also sprinkled some edible gold dust* on top for extra shimmer!
+- I also sprinkled some gold sprinkles and edible gold dust on top for extra shimmer!

 - In a small saucepan, bring 1 cup of champagne to a boil over medium-high heat.

 - Once boiling, reduce to medium heat and allow to simmer until reduced down to a little less that ½ cup, about 15 minutes.